erlerobot/erle_gitbook/en/DynamicalModel.md

 >
 >Together, these factors create a very interesting control problem.

+There are many articles, papers and thesis that discuss the dynamical model of the quadcopter but we personally like [Design, implementation and ﬂight test of indoor navigation and control system for a quadrotor UAV](http://www.st.ewi.tudelft.nl/~koen/in4073/Resources/MSc_thesis_X-UFO.pdf).

 Sources
 -----
 - [Design, implementation and ﬂight test of indoor navigation and control system for a quadrotor UAV](http://www.st.ewi.tudelft.nl/~koen/in4073/Resources/MSc_thesis_X-UFO.pdf)